stanford-sysml-seminar/stanford-sysml-seminar.github.io/index.md

 layout: default
 ---

-# Stanford SysML Seminar Series
+# Stanford MLSys Seminar Series

 Machine learning is driving exciting changes and progress in computing.
 What does the ubiquity of machine learning mean for how people build and deploy